VictorLemeFernandes/VictorLemeFernandes/README.md

-# I doesn’t matter if you know “how”, if you don’t know “why”.
+# It doesn’t matter if you know “how”, if you don’t know “why”.

 ## Hi there 👋
 ### My name is Victor Leme